Northern Environmental and Conservation Sciences

-In collaboration with the University of Alberta, Yukon College (YC) offers years three and four of a Bachelor of Science (B.Sc.) degree in Northern Environmental and Conservation Sciences (ENCS), with a curriculum that integrates natural and social sciences as related to issues such as wildlife conservation, land use, resource management under modern treaties, energy, and global climate change.
-The Northern ENCS curriculum offered at YC includes significant northern and First Nations studies content, reflecting the local environmental, economic and social context.
+In collaboration with the University of Alberta (U of A), Yukon College (YC) offers years three and four of a Bachelor of Science (B.Sc.) degree in Northern Environmental and Conservation Sciences (ENCS), with a major in Northern Systems.
+The Northern ENCS curriculum offered at YC integrates natural and social sciences as related to issues such as wildlife conservation, land use, resource management under modern treaties, energy, and global climate change, and includes significant northern and aboriginal studies content, reflecting the local environmental, economic, and social context.
 The program provides students with the knowledge and skills to understand environmental conditions and evaluate impacts on plants, soils, water and animals.
 The structure and function of ecosystems are explored as students learn to develop, assess and implement conservation and restoration measures for natural and managed ecosystems.

 Click here to download FAQ document: Frequently Asked Questions for Prospective Students.pdf

-• Students complete up to two years (60 credits) of transferable coursework in a science-based diploma program at Yukon College (such as Renewable Resources Management or Northern Science) or at another institution before applying to transfer into the University of Alberta B.Sc.
-ENCS program for years three and four
+Students complete up to two years (60 credits) of transferable coursework in a science-based diploma program at Yukon College (such as Northern Science-ENCS Stream, or Renewable Resources Management) or at another institution before applying to transfer into the University of Alberta B.Sc.
+ENCS program for years three and four.

 Graduates of the Northern ENCS program are prepared for a variety of career options in both the public and private sectors.
 Examples of employment opportunities include wildlife biologist, First Nations resource manager, park warden, traditional land use advisor, environmental policy analyst, and environmental educator.
 Students may also continue on to graduate studies.

 Tuition for credit programs is calculated per course credit.
 See Tuition and Fees.